-Variations of green banana bread
+Variations of banana flour bread

-- Add 1/2 cup chopped walnuts
+- Add ½ cup chopped walnuts.

-- Increase the proportion of banana flour to 1 cup instead of 1/2 cup to up the resistant starch amount
+- Increase the proportion of banana flour to 1 cup instead of ½ cup to up the resistant starch amount.

-Tips on making green banana bread
+Tips on making banana flour bread

-- Make sure that you batter is not too thick – it should easily slide off the spoon into the loaf container, in other words, you shouldn’t be shoving it there with great difficulty – it should easily flow off your spoon.
+- Make sure that you batter is not too thick.
+It should easily slide off the spoon into the loaf container.
+In other words, you shouldn’t be shoving it there with great difficulty.
+It should easily flow off your spoon.

 - Start checking at 40 minutes by placing a toothpick in the middle of the bread.
 Do not go over 55 minutes of baking time.

-- Do not add less sugar than what the recipe calls for – doing so will result in less cohesive green banana flour loaf. you need that sugar for the right molecular structure of this green banana flour bread.
+- Do not add less sugar than what the recipe calls for.
+Doing so will result in less cohesive green banana flour loaf. you need that sugar for the right molecular structure of this green banana flour bread.

 To make it egg free